eflumerf/styleguide/dune-daq-cppguide.md

 In some other cases, default arguments can improve the readability of their function declarations enough to overcome the downsides above, so they are allowed.
 When in doubt, use overloads.

+### Default Arguments [DUNE VERSION]

+Default arguments are allowed on non-virtual functions when the default is guaranteed to always have the same value.
+Always define the value of the argument in the header, as it's part of the function's interface.

 ### Trailing Return Type Syntax